 If you’re new to these guitar techniques, not to worry, you’ll dig deep into reversal and combination scale patterns in the major scale patterns below.

 Click to hear guitar techniques scale patterns 13

 Pentatonic Scale Pattern 7

-Here’s a four-note scale pattern that brings a modern, modal sound to your pentatonic scale practicing.
+Here’s a four-note pattern that brings a modern, modal sound to your pentatonic scales.

-This’ll help you get into a nice flow when working this longer scale pattern on the guitar.
+This helps you get into a flow when working this larger scale pattern on guitar.